Jump to content

 Hilton Fountain

-The Adenauer-Ufer ends at Mainz City Hall, designed by world-renowned Danish architect and designer Arne Jacobsen and his partner Otto Weitling.
-Steps lead visitors up to the City Hall plateau—Jockel-Fuchs-Platz, which forms the transition to Mainz city center.
-From here, there is a beautiful view of the Rhine on one side and Mainz city center on the other.
+The Adenauer-Ufer ends at Mainz City Hall, designed by the world-renowned Danish architect and designer Arne Jacobsen and his partner Otto Weitling.
+Steps lead visitors up to the City Hall plateau—Jockel-Fuchs-Platz—which serves as the gateway to downtown Mainz.
+From here, it’s a great spot to take in the view of the Rhine and enjoy the scenery.

 Explanations and notes